shaefelinger/codepedia/src/VUEROUTER/styling-links.md

 # Styling active Links

-active links have the class: `router-link-active`
+Active links have the class: `router-link-active`

 ```css
 a.router-link-active {